 What benefits are we entitled to?

-Research and new developments into caring
+Research and new developments

 Versus Arthritis continues to fund and support research into all areas of arthritis and other musculoskeletal conditions.
 We're currently funding several educational grants to investigate the informational needs of people who care for those with arthritis.
-We're also funding a project to develop a web-based tool for support and self-management of young people with chronic arthritis and their carers.
+We're also funding a project to develop a web-based tool for support and self-management of young people with arthritis and their carers.

 Where can I find out more